Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 * The version number
 * Impact Classification
 * Change Type Classification
-* Designation of deprecation of a feature or column
+* Designation of deprecation of a feature or column, including:
+   * the version where deprecation occured
+   * the no-sooner-than removal date and/or version
+   * the target removal version once determined (updated if it changes)
+   * any exception rationale if removal precedes the retention period
 * Designation of the addition of a new feature or column
 * Description of the change
 * Examples of the change, if needed